The East Coast cowboys in full flight at Kaiaua

 Today, races are run mostly over 800m with a new breed of successors in the line-up.

-Roany-Lane Waru of Ngāti Porou says, “It's something that has just been a part of me, part of how I've been brought up OLAY it's our way of life aye”.
+Roany-Lane Waru of Ngāti Porou says, “It's something that has just been a part of me, part of how I've been brought up, it's our way of life.”

 The Tolaga Bay Beach Race is an annual event.